 I had decided not to take the train but to fly to Harbin since my stay abroad in China ended exactly one week after getting back from Harbin and I had a long distance flight ahead of me.
 Therefore I was happy that it only took me a bit more than two hours to get from Beijing to Harbin instead of travelling by train between seven and 19 hours.

 You can also visit the Harbin Ice and Snow Festival as part of a guided tour.
 There are several operators which offer English speaking tours.
 Although I flew to Harbin individually I have done quite a few tours with G Adventures* in China and in other countries and I really like them.
-You can also travel from Beijing to Harbin to the Harbin Ice Festival* with them.
+You can take a four-day tour to Harbin to the Harbin Ice Festival* with them.
+They also have a six-day trip where you spend time in Beijing and at the Ice Festival in Harbin*.

 Accommodation in Harbin – the best location